gitstart/git-slice-tools/README.md

 Please note these:

 - `.gitsliceignore` file will be ignored in `push` job which means that only upstream repo can make changes on that file.
-- `.gitsliceignore` supports the same patterns as `.gitignore` does
+- `.gitsliceignore` supports the same patterns as `.gitignore` does, so you can use `git ls-files --ignored --cached -X .gitsliceignore` to verify which files will be ignored in git-slice-tools

 Example of a `.gitsliceignore` file: